os-adv-dev/mobile-messaging-cordova-plugin/README.md

             systemInfoSendingDisabled: <Boolean; defines if MM SDK should send system information to the server; false by default>,
             userDataPersistingDisabled: <Boolean; defines if MM SDK should persist User Data locally.
 Persisting user data locally gives you quick access to the data and eliminates a need to implement the persistent storage yourself; false by default>
         }
     },
+    function() {
+        console.log(`Mobile Messaging SDK has started initialization process.
+Register for registrationUpdated event to know when it's ready to be used.`);
+    },
     function(error) {
         console.log('Init error: ' + error.description);